A/Symphony series

 d/for kids

-This concert series is created especially for our youngest listeners, from the age of three, and their families.
-It is a musical adventure where children meet real musical instruments — and even better, they meet the real musicians of the Janáček Philharmonic Ostrava.
-Each concert focuses on one group of instruments from the symphony orchestra.
-We start with the string instruments at the front, then the wind instruments in the middle, move to the drums and other instruments you can hit or shake at the back, and finally, we discover the choir, which usually sings behind or above all the musicians.
-These musical meetings are full of playing on instruments, playing with instruments, singing, dancing, and lots of laughter.
+A concert series for our youngest listeners, aged three and up, and their companions.
+A musical “series” in which children can meet musical instruments in person—and even more personally, the musicians of the Janáček Philharmonic Ostrava.
+Each concert focuses on one group of instruments of the symphony orchestra.
+We begin with the string instruments in the front rows, followed by the wind instruments in the middle, and then move all the way to the percussion section at the back.
+And the choir?
+That usually stands behind all the musicians—or above them.
+These musical encounters are full of playing instruments, experimenting with them, singing, dancing, and joy.
 The concerts are guided by Lenka Jaborská together with the musicians themselves.

 D/For Kids